salman3001/nest-mailer/README.md

 ### Queue adapters currently supported

 - Kafka
+- bullmq
-- more may be added in future like Bullmq
+- more may be added in future

 ### Instructions